 Try looking for different coloured fungi on your walk.

 Fungi like the damp conditions among the fallen leaves, which create a wonderful rich earthy smell in the forest.
 Remember they don’t all look like mushrooms and they don’t all grow on the ground – some grow on tree trunks or fallen branches.
+Fungi are essential to where they are found.
+They rot and recycle leaf litter, provide food for small animals and are great to admire.

 Did you know that trees and plants talk to each other through mushrooms?
 Most of a mushroom's body is made up of thin threads underground.
-It's recently been discovered that these threads link up, acting "as a kind of underground internet", linking the roots of the trees and plants nearby and allowing them to share nutrients.
+It's recently been discovered that these threads link up, acting as a kind of underground internet, linking the roots of the trees and plants nearby and allowing them to share nutrients.

 3. Become a cone collector

 During the autumn, trees produce hundreds of seeds in the hope that a few will find the perfect place to land and grow into a tree.
+Each plant has a clever way of scattering their seeds.
+Some seeds and nuts will fall from the tree, some will explode from pods, some will blow away in the wind or float in water and others will be scattered by animals.

-4. Download the autumn activity pack
+4. Download the free autumn activity sheets

 5. Explore your senses